Mount GitHub repositories into a Session container so the Agent can read, modify code, and open Pull Requests.

 Security guidance

-- Keep the Session creation request body and any response containing
+- Keep Session creation and token-rotation requests that contain

-resourcesout of logs, screenshots, and version control — they include the plaintext PAT. - Revoke the PAT in GitHub settings as soon as the task ends; fine-grained PATs also support short
+authorization_tokenout of logs, screenshots, and version control.
+Session read responses do not return the PAT. - Revoke the PAT in GitHub settings as soon as the task ends; fine-grained PATs also support short

 Expirationvalues. - The PAT is required even for public repositories; for those, prefer a read-only, short-lived token to minimize the exposure surface.